ayhandoger/XMSS/README.md

 # Step 1

-- Please uninstall any existing JDK or JRE installation (s) and
+- Please uninstall any existing JDK or JRE installation (s).

 # Step 2

-- Install the JDK version on the CD.
+- Install the current version of the JDK or J2EE from here https://www.java.com/de/download/
-- Since I have already done a few installations, here is a note: During the installation it sometimes happens that two
+- During the installation sometimes it seems to happen, that two installations  run in parallel (simply confirm everything).
-- Installations seem to run in parallel, ..., simply confirm everything.)

 # Step 3

-- Please set the path variables under Control Panel-> System-> Advanced-> Environment Variables to the path of the bin folder
-- in the JDK directory.
+- Please set the path variables in Windows via "Control Panel-> System-> Advanced-> Environment Variables" to the path of the bin folder in the JDK directory.

 # Step 4

+- open the directory XMSSvs992
-- Double-click in Windows Explorer or
+- Double-click in Windows Explorer on "XMSSMainFrame" or
-- in the shell go to the directory XMSSvs992 and run
+- execute in the shell: "java XMSSMainFrame"
-- java XMSSMainFrame

 # Video Introduction
 Here you can find a video (URL) introduction to the XMSS Prototype Vs. 0.9.
-(to view the prototype without the installation procedure ... please call the full screen mode ... unfortunately the # recording is a bit lame and jerky...stay tuned :)
+(to view the prototype without the installation procedure ...)